jayadeepravuri/Project-4/README.md

 ### Create staff users

-- As an admin, I can use the Django admin panel to create new staff users so that they can create new swims
+- As an admin, I can use the Django admin panel to create new tasks,search volunteerings, view volunteerings and confirm them.
     - AC1 - Admin can access the Django admin panel
-    - AC2 - Admin can create staff users in the Django admin panel
+    - AC2 - Admin can create tasks.
+    - AC3 - Admin can search volunteerings, view volunteerings and confirm them.

+Assignment
+- Create a specific volunteer home page for admin, so he can search and view all the volunteerings
+- create a volunteer detail page , where the admin can confirm the volunteerings or delete them.

+## Epic - User

+### Volunteer for tasks

+- As a user, I should be able to volunteer for tasks by volunteering to the tasks, view my volunteerings, edit and delete them.
+    - AC1 - Volunteer to the tasks
+    - AC2 - View their volunteering ,
-    - AC 3 - New staff users can create, read, edit and delete swims
+    - AC 3 - Edit/cancel their volunteering

 Tasks
-- Create staff users
-- Ensure new staff members can create, read, edit and delete swims

-## Epic - Staff

-### Create Swim Posts (Full CRUD)

-- As a site staff member, I can make new swim posts so that my users can see upcoming swims
-    - AC1 - Create new swims by filling out the 'Add Swim' form
-    - AC2 - Read the new swim that has been created on the homepage
-    - AC 3 - Update/ edit the swim that I have created
-    - AC 4 - Delete the swim I have created

-Tasks
--  Create 'Add Swim' form on user interface for staff members only to be able to add swims
-- Create view so that the added swims will be added to the homepage
-- Create authenticated users for that specific swim so that only that staff member can edit the swims they have added
-- Create a delete warning message so that staff can confirm they want to delete the swim
+-   Create a volunteer form where users, including admin can volunteer for tasks, by choosing the date, task and can write a message and also request a co-volunteer in the form.
+-  Create a volunteer detail page, where the user can view his volunteering and can also see if it is confirmed.also, scan edit/ cancel his volunteering.

 ## Epic - Site Access

 ### Log-in and log-out

-- As a site user, I can log in with my created username and password to access the site and see my previous actions
+- As a user, I can log in with my created username and password to access the site and see my previous actions
     - AC1 - Site user can log in with their created username and password after they have registered to the site
-    - AC2 - Site users can see the swims they have registered from a previous login
+    - AC2 - Site users can see the volunteerings they have registered from a previous login
     - AC 3 - Site user can log out when they have finished their session and confirm they want to log out

-Tasks
+Assignments
-- Link accounts/login template so that users can sign into the site
+- Link accounts/login template so that users can sign into the site.
-- Link accounts/logout template so that users can sign out of the site
+- Link accounts/logout template so that users can sign out of the site.
-- Ensure data is saved from previous login so that users can see their previous swim actions
+- Ensure data is saved from previous login so that users can see their volunteerings.

 ### Register an account

-- As a site user I can register an account so that I can return to see the swims I have booked to join
+- As a user I can register an account so that I can return to see the volunteerings I have volunteered through the volunteer form.
     - AC1 - User can register account and see site functionality

 Tasks